+Knauf UK GmbH and the Knauf Group recognise our moral and ethical responsibilities to do all that we can to ensure that our business and supply chain is slavery free.
 As a global company with a global footprint in terms of employees and supply chain, Knauf recognises that modern slavery and human trafficking is a serious global issue and affects all industries and sectors.
 We have policies and processes in place to prevent this directly within our organisation and we will continue to review our engagement with our supply chain to work towards tackling modern slavery, throughout our supply chains.

-This statement sets out the actions that we have taken to understand modern slavery risks related to our business, and the steps we will look to implement to prevent slavery and human trafficking during January to December 2018.
+This statement sets out the actions that we have taken to understand modern slavery risks related to our business, and the steps we will look to implement to prevent slavery and human trafficking during January to December 2017.

 Structure and business organisation

 We are a global manufacturer of gypsum based construction products; plasterboards and plasters, and we also supply merchandise to the construction industry and related sectors.
 We are a part of the Knauf Group and our ultimate parent company is Knauf GmbH, which has its head office in Iphofen, Germany.
-As Knauf, we have over 20,000 employees worldwide and operate in more than 77 countries.
+As Knauf, we have over 20,000 employees worldwide, operate in more than 77 countries.

 The Company purchases various types of gypsum including Flue Gas Desulphurised (FGD), recycled and natural gypsum, paper and basic chemicals as the main ingredients of its products, as well as packaging materials and small quantities of speciality chemicals.
 Our supply chains are therefore in the large scale power generation industry (for our FGD gypsum), quarries and large-scale waste reprocessing, and the industrial chemicals sector.